Chain Home Low: Accidental discovery

-CD
+Coastal Defence (CD)

-The British Army was actually the first to consider radar, when W. A. S. Butement and P. E. Pollard submitted a paper in 1931 suggesting using pulses of radio signal to measure the distance to ships.
+The British Army was actually the first to consider radar, when Alan Butement and P. E. Pollard submitted a paper in 1931 suggesting using pulses of radio signal to measure the distance to ships.
 The Army was uninterested until they heard about Watt's work at Bawdsey, when they suddenly became very interested.
-In October 1936 a liaison team led by E. T. Paris and Albert Beaumont Wood was set up at Bawdsey, officially known as the Military Applications Section, but universally referred to as the "Army Cell".
+In October 1936 a liaison team led by Edward Paris and Albert Beaumont Wood was set up at Bawdsey, officially known as the Military Applications Section, but universally referred to as the "Army Cell".

 Ironically, the only two technicians with the required experience available were Butement and Pollard.
 The two quickly began development of two projects, the Mobile Radar Unit (MRU) which was a mobile version of Chain Home, and Gun Laying radar, a much smaller unit designed to provide range measurements against aircraft as an aid to aiming their anti-aircraft artillery.
 Both operated at the longer wavelengths typical of the RAF radars of the era, which led to them being relatively large.
 The teams had made considerable progress on both projects by the summer of 1937, with Gun Laying radar, Mk.
 I (GL) about to enter initial production, and the MRUs later taken over in 1938 by the RAF as the AMES Type 9.